A blogroll is a list of links pointing to external sites or web pages displayed on your sidebar menu.

 - Slug: The slug appears in the URL of the link category name.
 Use only lowercase letters without spaces (use hyphens to separate words).

 - Description: Some themes may display your link category description.

 Categories & Target

-- _none means that when visitors click on your link, they will leave your site and a new website or page will load in your web browser window instead.
+- _none means that when visitors click on your link, they will leave your site and a new website or page will load in your browser window instead.

 Link Relationship XFN

-The Advanced section contain the following fields:
+The Advanced link settings section includes the following options: